rsmp-nordic/rsmp_sxl_vms/docs/pages/concept.md

 Components can be used alone or combined to represent a complete VMS __panel__.
 For example, a panel might have just an icon, or an icon at the top with a text areas below.

-Each component type has a convenient set of statuses, commands and alarms (i.e. an API) used to interact with the content.
-For example, you can change/read the text in a text component, or change/red the icon showed by an icon component
+Each component type has a set of statuses, commands and alarms used to interact with it.
+For example, you can change/read the text in a text component, or change/read the icon showed by an icon component.

 ## Component Types
 These component types are defined: